komorowskidev/solutions-backend/README.md

 # Solutions - backend in Java

-This application solves selected programming task for the given data.
+This application solves selected programming tasks for the given data.
-It's communicate by RESTful API.
+It's communicated by RESTful API.

 It's deployed on Heroku (you have to wait about 20 seconds if task is sleeping):